ChrisHoyer/pyAltiumLib/docs/source/fileformat/BasicTypes_SchLib.rst

 .. _SchTextOrientation:
 Schematic Text Orientation
 ****************************
- Defining the orientation of a schematic text
+ Defining the orientation of a schematic text.
+This parameter is given by a :ref:`ParameterCollection` using the key :code:`Orientation`.

 - 0: None
-- 1: Rotated
+- 1: Rotated 90 degrees
-- 2: Flipped
+- 2: Rotated 180 degrees (Flipped)
+- 3: Rotated 270 degrees (Flipped)

 .. _SchTextJustification:
 Schematic Text Justification